Driving from Florence to Rome: what to see on a road trip

 What to see driving from Florence to Rome

 I have listed the places to visit along the route in order from Florence to Rome, of course these tips also apply if you want to take the opposite route.
-The road will cross three different italian regions: Tuscany, Umbria and Lazio.
+The road will cross three different regions of central Italy: Tuscany, Umbria and Lazio.

 Since you’ll be starting from Florence (or you’ll end your road trip there), some tips about parking in Florence might be helpful.